 Before any of this can happen, however, providers must tackle the data quality issue that has been brewing for years.
 This stems from the use of many disparate systems and processes within facilities and within the larger ecosystem of providers.
 These systems are crucial for managing patient care in a geographic area; yet the lack of integration between them means that patient data is incomplete, inaccurate and misinterpreted.
 That leads to medical errors and incomplete information—all harmful to a patient’s well-being and recovery.

-For years, healthcare providers have attempted to create and maintain rich, centralized repositories for clinical and patient data, with the electronic medical record (EMR) system as the linchpin.
-For those that have successfully implemented an EMR, the challenges grow over time.
+For years, healthcare providers have attempted to create and maintain rich, centralized repositories for clinical and patient data, with the electronic health record (EHR) system as the linchpin.
+For those that have successfully implemented an EHR, the challenges grow over time.
 There are just too many systems containing data on a single individual—and developing interfaces to all those systems is costly and technically challenging.
-For example, a system receiving an EMR might not be able to locate data in a specific format or field from the system sending it, even though these missing data fields may be required to integrate information between records.
+For example, a system receiving an EHR might not be able to locate data in a specific format or field from the system sending it, even though these missing data fields may be required to integrate information between records.